timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## TODO

-- Internet Explorer 11 seems to have problems with `_tracedSVG`...
+- Multiple Image with Art-Direction Support
-- `noscript` WebP support...
+- `noscript` WebP (& Art-Direction) support...

 _For anything else tell me by opening an issue or a PR : )!_